George Shepherd, 1st Baron Shepherd: Early life

 Shepherd was the son of George Robert Shepherd, a tailor of Spalding, Lincolnshire.
 Shepherd began working as an assistant to a cobbler in Bradford, joining a union and, in 1903, also joining the Independent Labour Party (ILP).
 From 1908, he spent a year working as the full-time ILP organiser for the Midlands, and was then appointed as an agent for the Labour Party in Dundee, where he was election agent for Alexander Wilkie.
 In 1913, he moved to Blackburn, to serve as agent for Philip Snowden.

 He did not serve in the First World War, being a conscientious objector.

 Career

 In 1920, Shepherd became Labour Party District Organiser for the London and Southern area.
 He served as Assistant National Agent for from 1924 to 1929 and National Agent from 1929 to 1946.
 This meant he was in charge of the Labour Party agents nationwide at the landslide election victory which brought Clement Attlee to No. 10.
-The Member of parliament for Blackburn was the senior Labour Party politician Sir Stafford Cripps, a post war Chancellor of the Exchequer and this position must have been important to his career in The Labour Party.
 When Sir Winston Churchill requested that Clement Attlee and the Labour Party enter into a wartime coalition, he negotiated the terms of the coalition agreement with George Shepherd.